-If you are a “Turtle”, you are driven by an unconscious fear of conflict that causes you to disconnect emotionally.
+If you are a “Turtle”, you may driven by an unconscious fear of conflict that causes you to disengage emotionally.

 Even though you crave connection with your partner, at the same time you resist that very connection, because deep down you fear the pain of losing that connection.

 If you grew up in a home where anger was not allowed, or you had to shut down when people got angry, you probably still tend to check out when there is conflict.

 That’s how you survived in the past.
 And no one should feel judged for that!